 Movement...our most powerful source of communication

-connect through the power of movement and mindfulness
+Connect through the power of movement and mindfulness

-Quote from Candy:

 “I bring to my work an understanding of the importance of motor/movement development and how it invites us in to better understand the inner world of our children and of ourselves.
-I believe that each of us has the potential within ourselves to find the best of who we are.
+Each of us has the potential within ourselves to find the best of who we are.
+I believe that it is through the ability to be present with ourselves and others that allows us to live our best and most authentic life.
+As we connect with ourselves and live in this genuine way, we allow others to do the same.
 I feel privileged to create a space where this process can flourish.”

-Children’s Classes

-Visit www.creativewellnessandmindfullness.com for full class descriptions, schedules and rates.
+Wellness Classes We offer dance and yoga classes that emphasize developmentally appropriate movement that celebrates creativity, social interaction, and the joy of self-expression.

 Itsy-Bitsy Yoga (3 weeks – 4 years)